-Information on residential areas, public transport and the most important transport axes in Charlottenburg.
+Information on the residential areas, public transport and the most important transport axes in Charlottenburg.

-Charlottenburg is located east of the Havel and mostly south of the Spree (with the exception of Charlottenburg-North).
-The district is located in the central-western part of Berlin.
+Charlottenburg is located east of the river Havel and mostly south of the river Spree (with the exception of Charlottenburg-North).
+The district sits in the central-western part of Berlin.

+Charlottenburg is very well connected to public transport, especially in its central areas.
 There are four underground lines (U2, U7, U1, U9) and two suburban railway lines - the Stadtbahn and the Ringbahn.
-There are also numerous buses.
+The district is also served by numerous buses.

-Car drivers in Charlottenburg have a connection to the city motorway (A111 and A100).
-Transport axes are in west-east direction: Heckerdamm in the north, Spandauer Damm/Otto-Suhr-Allee/Straße des 17.
+Drivers in Charlottenburg are connected to the city highway (A111 and A100).
+Transport axes in the west-east direction are Heckerdamm to the north, Spandauer Damm/Otto-Suhr-Allee/Straße des 17.
 Juni from Spandau to Brandenburger Tor, Heerstraße/Kaiserdamm/Bismarckstraße/17.Juni from Westend to Brandenburger Tor or Heerstraße/Kantstraße to Zoologischer Garten, and Ku'damm/Clayallee to Zehlendorf.